 Dates: 20th – 23rd December 2020

 Venue: Online with sedsonline.com

 The BSRG AGM is a great chance to catch up on all the latest developments in UK and broader sedimentological and stratigraphic research, or present your own research results in a conference environment with a long tradition of supporting early-career researchers and postgraduate students.
 Aside from the research content, the meeting is also a good opportunity to connect and network with lots of other sedimentary geology researchers in the UK and more widely.

 Conference Format, Registration and Abstract Submission

 Given recent announcements about Covid-19 restrictions in the UK and elsewhere the conference will be entirely online, with a single session AM and PM each day, plus online poster sessions, and plenty of time allocated for discussion and debate.
-You can register for the conference here https://docs.google.com/forms/d/e/1FAIpQLSeiWFf9zs4B7FVmpJ1jwhm_wN9hv01PG9go3U67seHoYamPTA/viewform?embedded=true and also submit an abstract for a presentation – see the list of sessions below for indication of suitable topics.
+You can register for the conference here https://docs.google.com/forms/d/e/1FAIpQLSeiWFf9zs4B7FVmpJ1jwhm_wN9hv01PG9go3U67seHoYamPTA/viewform?embedded=true and also submit an abstract for a presentation.
+Maximum abstract length is 2500 characters and see the list of sessions below for indication of suitable topics.

 If you would like feedback on your abstract and a chance to revise it before final submission, please submit it using the above link by the end of 20th October.

 Final submission deadline for abstracts is November 20th.